seclab-ucr/INTANG/README.md

 How to Run
 ==================
 1. Use `run.sh` to start the daemon.
 Logs are by default written to /var/log/intangd.log.
 If you want to test a specific strategy, use `run.sh <strategy ID>`.
 Strategy IDs can be checked with `run.sh -h`.
 2. Use `stop.sh` to stop the daemon.
-It simply send SIGINT signal to the daemon.
+It simply sends a SIGINT signal to the daemon.

-**The daemon needs root privilege to run.**
+**The daemon needs root privileges to run.**
-**If you are using Virtual Machine, you'll need to configure the networks in Bridge Mode.**
+**If you are using a Virtual Machine, you'll need to configure the networks in Bridge Mode.**

 Source Code Organization
 ==================